efoster9/interactive-web/unit-1-html-and-css-good-vs-bad-design/U1LAB3.1/U1LAB3.1.md

     _Mock Up 2 "February"_
     ![Level 2b Exemplar](U1LAB3.1-Starter/level2/img/level2b.png)

 3. Things get quite a bit trickier for the month of December in level 3.
 You'll need to use `grid-column-start` and `grid-column-end` to specify how much space each section takes up horizontally.
 You could also use `span` or specific `column-line values` as seen in [this documentation](https://www.w3schools.com/cssref/pr_grid-column.asp) from w3schools.
-Either way, head into the HTML for this level so you can extract the ID needed for special styling.
+Either way, head into the `level_three.html` for this level so you can extract the ID needed for special styling.
 Notice that the first row of day titles are still smaller than the other rows.
 Use the same proportion (1:3) you used in level 2.

     _Mock Up 3_
     ![Level 3 Exemplar](U1LAB3.1-Starter/level3/img/level3.png)